 ***That dance in the rain?
 Tween me didn’t know what to do with that, folks.

 I’m headed back to Provence with this babe in a month and one day.
 I honestly can’t wait.

 I hate the word busy.
 I visibly cringe when I accidentally say, “really busy” when someone asks me how I am.
-I roll my eyes at the communal refrain of “we’re so busy!” when volleying potential meeting dates back-and-forth with friends, before finally deciding on a day three months down the line that we’ll all inevitably cancel anyway because: busy.
+I roll my eyes at the communal refrain of “we’re so busy!” when volleying potential meeting dates back-and-forth with friends before finally deciding on a day three months down the line that we’ll all inevitably cancel anyway because: busy.
 But most of all, I hate the feeling of busy-ness.
-It claustrophobic and toxic and manifests itself in tight shoulders, spotty skin, irregular sleep and snippy answers to even the most innocent questions.
-Feeling time poor also means I don’t cook as often and therefore don’t eat as well as I like to, and that I often drink more than I should (you know, to unwind) and this combination creates a perfect storm of self-loathing, which you may or may not know is great feeling when you’re already stressed.
+It claustrophobic and toxic and manifests itself in tight shoulders, spotty skin, irregular sleep and snippy answers to even the most innocuous questions.
+Feeling time-poor also means I don’t cook as often and therefore don’t eat as well as I like to, and that I often drink more than I should (you know, to unwind) and this combination creates a perfect storm of self-loathing, which you may or may not know is a great feeling when you’re already stressed.

 I hatehatehate that I’m about to say this but for the past few weeks, I’ve been really busy.
 Between work, social obligations, my fitness goals, and trying to manage some personal grief, I’m feeling physically, mentally and emotionally maxed out.
 Luckily, I’ve been through similar busy periods before and now have the ability to spot the signs of busy-ness and deploy some coping mechanisms before I reach a breaking point.
 But even so, this spiral into busy is exhausting.
 My number one goal for this next week is to take my former therapist’s advice and be kind to myself at every opportunity.
 I’m going to look for the good, focus on finding the joy, and give myself a lot of space to think and feel and be.
 And as we enter a new month, I wish this for you (for all of us!) too.